A Summary of the Overwhelming

 What follows is a severely abbreviated example of the kinds of phenomena Dr. Panin discovered when working with those numerical equivalents...regardless of whether they pertained to a given subject such as the genealogy of Christ, or a book of the Bible, or the Bible in its entirety.
 Marvel at each of these as you read:

-The number of nouns is divisible by seven.
-The number that are not nouns divides by seven.
+· The number of nouns is divisible by seven.
+The numbers that are not nouns divides by seven.

 Having explained the function of numeric and place values in the Hebrew and Greek languages in Scripture, it is noted by way of example that the value of the word "Jesus" in Greek is 975, of which the numeric value is 888, and the place value is 87.
 These features produced these astonishing results in addition to the previous examples:

-The numerical value of the various forms in which the words occur produce the same phenomenon.
+· The numerical values of the various forms in which the words occur produce the same phenomenon.

 Dr. Panin challenged any person to write one paragraph of 300 words intelligently and produce some numeric phenomena of like designs, and complete it within six months.
 Anyone who could do it would prove himself/herself a wonder.
 No takers.